How can I recycle...?

 We've created a poster to help you get your weekly recycling collection right.
 Download the Recycling Poster (PDF 2.2 MB) to put in your apartment bin bay or share online.

 Your annual Don't Waste It!
-Waste and Recycling Guide provides up-to-date information on all your waste and recycling services and how to best use them.
-The guide is being updated in July 2020 to reflect recent changes to recycling processing and will be available online again soon.
+Waste and Recycling Guide (PDF 3.5 MB) provides up-to-date information on all your waste and recycling services and how to best use them.
+The guide has been updated to reflect recent changes.

 Electronic waste (e-waste)